cmt-dtu-energy/MagTense/README_paths.txt

 To compile MagTense Intel MKL is required

-CUDA is optional, as is CVODE.
+CUDA is optional, as is CVODE v4.1.0.

 Windows:
    The Visual Studio environment has configuration for Release, Debug as well as for configurations included NO_CUDA and NO_CVODE